Darshan4217/MVVM_Clean_Architecture_Demo/README.md

 - Google for Hilt dependency injection
 - Square for Retrofit networking library

-## 📞 Support

-For questions or issues, please open an issue in the repository or contact the development team.

 ## 🔮 Future Enhancements

 This architecture supports easy addition of:
 - **New Features**: Follow the same pattern for new features with independent domain models
-- **Additional Data Sources**: Easy to add local database, caching, etc.
-- **Analytics**: Can be added at the presentation layer
 - **Multi-Module Apps**: Can be extended to support multiple app modules
 - **Model Customization**: Each feature can customize its domain models based on specific requirements
-- **API Evolution**: Features can adapt to API changes independently